Learning electromagnetic fields based on finite element basis functions: Methodology

 In the magnetostatic setting, the solution space is the Sobolev space $\mathbf{H}(\mathrm{curl}; \Omega^{(\mathbf{P})})$ \cite{Monk_2003aa}.
 The corresponding semi-norm reads

-Correspondingly, the discrete system inherits this inner product through the stiffness matrix $\mathbf{K}_0$, constructed with homogeneous unit material, associated with the curl-curl operator.
-This makes it a natural choice for defining the weighting matrix in the POD, ensuring that the reduced basis reflects the appropriate norms and compensates for effects of mesh non-uniformity.
-Note that the stiffness matrix depends on the parametrization $\mathbf{P}$, but we use a fixed weighting matrix $\bar{\mathbf{K}}_0$ corresponding to the expected value $\bar{\mathbf{P}}$.
+Correspondingly, the discrete system inherits this inner product through the stiffness matrix \rwi{$\mathbf{K}$}, constructed with homogeneous unit material, associated with the curl-curl operator.
+This makes it a natural choice for defining the weighting matrix in the POD \rwi{since it establishes a relation to magnetic energy and compensates, for example, mesh inhomogeneities.} Note that the stiffness matrix depends on the parametrization $\mathbf{P}$, but we use a fixed weighting matrix \rwi{$\bar{\mathbf{K}}$} corresponding to the expected value $\bar{\mathbf{P}}$ and rotation angle $\alpha = 10$ degrees.
 Finally, we project onto the reduced basis and reconstruct the coefficients by

 respectively.
 Using this approach each solution can be stored using $m \ll N$ coefficients, together with the basis $\mathbf{Q}_m$.
 Selecting the number $m$ related to the eigenvalues with largest magnitude involves a trade-off between model complexity and accuracy: the more modes included, the better the reconstruction accuracy, but also the larger the computational effort.
+A common approach \cite{Volkwein_2013aa} is to choose $m$ so that the so-called relative cumulative energy is greater than a certain tolerance $\textrm{tol}$, i.e.,